-i) Following video conference meeting the Council's planning officers indicated that the proposal would not be acceptable and would be refused because of the increase in size and the proposals to construct 4 new homes (Residential C3) within the "Green Belt".
+i) Following video conference meeting, the Council's planning officers indicated that the proposal would not be acceptable and would be refused because of the increase in size and the proposals to construct 4 new homes (Residential C3) within the "Green Belt".
 These points were understood but the applicant fervently suggested that to do nothing was not an option.
 However, the four unit housing scheme has now been abandoned.

-Since the pre-application meeting the applicant has instructed Vernon Smith & Associates to produce a more appropriate option to secure the future of the Six Bells.
-This application now proposes 10 Bed and Breakfast type overnight rooms (use class C1) an historic function at the Six Bells and a more sensitive addition to the (A4 use class) public House.
-The new plan form has been reduced back to almost the original submission dimensions to reduce impact upon the listed building.
-The proposed is 23.5m long x 9.15m wide, giving a net floor area of 200m.
-The first floor bedrooms represent a total net area of 173m (Please see drawings below)
+Since the pre-application meeting the applicant instructed Vernon Smith & Associates to produce a more appropriate option to secure the future of the Six Bells.
+The recent application proposed 10 Bed and Breakfast type overnight rooms (use class C1) an historic function at the Six Bells and a more sensitive addition to the (A4 use class) public House.
+The new plan form was reduced back to almost the original submission dimensions to reduce impact upon the listed building.
+The Application refused in November 2020 proposed a barn of 23.5m long x 9.15m wide, giving a net floor area of 215m2.
+The first floor bedrooms represented a total net area of 173m2 (Please see previous submission drawings below)